-The City of Côte Saint-Luc provides a $50 rebate towards the purchase of water filters to every single-family home and duplex built prior to 1976, which are the areas in which the city believes there are water service lines made of lead.
+The City of Côte Saint-Luc provides a $50 rebate towards the purchase of water filters to single-family homes and duplexes built prior to 1976 in which the city believes there are water service lines made of lead.

 Undersink water filtration system

 The City of Côte Saint-Luc provides a one-time rebate of up to $200 towards the purchase and installation of an under-sink water filtration system.
 The $200 one-time rebate on under-sink water filtration systems is also offered for systems installed in 2020.

 Water filters are a temporary solution, however.
 Ultimately, the city needs to replace its portion of the water service line and homeowners need to replace their portion of the service line.

 Accelerated water testing

 To help get us there, we need more data.
 That’s why we will accelerate water testing.
 We want results from all the 3,200 single-family homes and duplexes.
 To date, we have tested water at about 290 homes.
 We plan on testing the water at all 3,200 homes between 2021 and 2023.
 According to Quebec environment ministry protocols, we are limited to doing the tests during the summer months.